-- 8.4.1 Within ten (10) business days after the Master Agreement effective date, the Contractor shall provide the County with the Contractor's policy for receiving, investigating and responding to user complaints. - 8.4.2 The County will review the Contractor's policy and provide the Contractor with approval of said plan or with requested changes. - 8.4.3 If the County requests changes in the Contractor's policy, the Contractor shall make such changes and resubmit the plan within five (5) business days for County approval. - 8.4.4 If, at any time, the Contractor wishes to change the Contractor's policy, the Contractor shall submit proposed changes to the County for approval before implementation.

-- 8.4.5 The Contractor shall preliminarily investigate all complaints and notify the County's Project Manager of the status of the investigation within five (5) business days of receiving the complaint. - 8.4.6 When complaints cannot be resolved informally, a system of followthrough shall be instituted which adheres to formal plans for specific actions and strict time deadlines. - 8.4.7 Copies of all written responses shall be sent to the County's Project Manager within three (3) business days of mailing to the complainant.
+- 8.4.1 Within thirty (30) business days after the Master Agreement effective date, the Contractor shall provide the County with the Contractor's policy for receiving, investigating and responding to user complaints. - 8.4.2 The policy shall include, but not be limited to, when and how new, current and recurring clients are to be informed of the procedures to file a complaint. - 8.4.3 The client and/or his/her authorized representative shall receive a copy of the procedure. - 8.4.4 The County will review the Contractor's policy and provide the Contractor with approval of said policy or with requested changes. - 8.4.5 If the County requests changes in the Contractor's policy, the Contractor shall make such changes and resubmit the plan within thirty (30) business days for County approval. - 8.4.6 If, at any time, the Contractor wishes to change the Contractor's policy, the Contractor shall submit proposed changes to the County for approval before implementation. - 8.4.7 The Contractor shall preliminarily investigate all complaints and notify the County's Project Manager of the status of the investigation within forty-eight (48) of receiving the complaint. - 8.4.8 When complaints cannot be resolved informally, a system of followthrough shall be instituted which adheres to formal plans for specific actions and strict time deadlines. - 8.4.9 Copies of all written responses shall be sent to the County's Project Manager within three (3) business days of mailing to the complainant.